datumorphism/datumorphism.github.io/_wiki/statistics/jargons.md

 | Physical | physical objects | physical subset of the physical population |
 | Measurement | measurement of the physical population |  measurement of the physical sample  |

+## Hypothesis

+1. Statistical hypothesis: hyposthesis about the measurement population
+2. Research hypothesis or scientific hypothesis or working hypothesis: hypothesis about the physical population